BlockcertsSmartContract/cert-deployer/README.md

 ## How deploying smart contract works

-Potential issuers find our suggested sample contract in the data directory in the repository which gets first compiled from source and deployed afterwards.
-This contracts is, again, just a suggestion and can of course be modified without limiting the codes functionality – adequate modifications implied and some adjustments of the cert-issuer and verifier may be required as well.
+Potential issuers find our suggested sample contract in the data directory which gets, first, compiled from source and, second, deployed afterwards.
+This contracts is, again, just a suggestion and can of course be modified without limiting the codes functionality – adequate modifications implied (note that some adjustments of the cert-issuer and verifier may be required as a consequence).

-After deploying the contract, the cert-deployer links the contract to the potential issuer's ens domain – more specific adds the contracts address to address field within the ens entry.
-This input, can of course be changed when deploying another contract of course, but note that addresses can only be overwritten.
-A certain ens domain can only point to one f.e. contract.
+After deploying the contract, the cert-deployer links the contract to the potential issuer's ENS domain – more specific sets the contract's address as the ENS entry's address attribute.
+This input, can, of course, be changed when deploying another contract, but please note that addresses can only be overwritten, since the ENS domain can point to only one (contract) address.

-Please make sure you enter the right inputs as i.a. connection data names and paths respectively.

-## Setting the deployer up
+## Setting the cert-deployer up

 The cert-deployer requires some preparation before it can be used.
-This preparation includes certain administrative as well as technical steps to be fulfilled and are explained more in detail below.
+This preparation includes certain administrative as well as technical steps to be fulfilled being explained a bit more in detail below.

 ### Prerequisites